 At this year’s South America Trip we also had a multi-day stop in the capital of Uruguay – Montevideo.
-The country is one of the smallest on the South American continent, but it has holiday opportunities fustdick behind the ears.
+The country is one of the smallest on the South American continent, but it has numerous sites to visit an awesome nature and wildlife and as well heaps of cultural wonders to explore.
 The city is located at the mouth of the Río de la Plata and has about 1.3 million inhabitants.
 Buenos Aires in Argentina is on the other side of the river, actually only 213 kilometers as the crow flies.
 You can easily take ferries here, driving through countless boats.
 Incidentally, Montevideo celebrates the longest carnival in the world BEFORE Brazil and Rio.
 Maybe the one in Rio is bigger, but the one in Montevideo lasts longer … it goes on for a month …

 Uruguay is less known to the Europeans.
 It was certainly an insider tip, but the (South) American continent has already discovered that.
 With the Latinos, Uruguay with Montevideo and Punta del Este has long been the holiday racer in a big way.
 You could almost say, a little Monaco from South America.
 And in terms of price, it really is like that.
 Food and drinks are in every club, in the bar, in the restaurant and even in the supermarket more expensive than ours … The best way to save even by self-cooking and shopping at the markets – there it is then cheaper to much cheaper than with us.
 The country is currently and for quite some time in any case politically and economically very stable.
 In Europe, the former President “El Pepe” Mujica (full name: José Alberto Mujica Cordano) was well known for his own special, social and exemplary manner of exercising his duties and was also often in the press.